 We were first introduced to one another in 2009 by a mutual friend, Ryan Strawn.
 I was living with Ryan at the time, and JP was his old college buddy who would come crash on the couch every now and then.
 Upon first meeting, we didn’t exactly hit it off.
-JP was a stereotypical, slow talkin’ southern boy, and I was a stereotypical, high strung, loud talkin’ Yankee.
+JP was a slow talkin’ southern boy, and I was an outgoing Midwesterner.
 At least that’s what each of us thought about the other at the time.
 But that changed, and changed abruptly.

 On August 22, 2009, I awoke around 5am to what sounded like a stampede of horses going through my house.
 Upon further investigation, I soon realized it was just my roommate Ryan getting ready to head off on vacation to Hawaii with JP and several other friends.
 They had been planning the trip for months and I remember seeing how excited he was to embark on his journey.
 I bid him farewell and safe travels.

 Long nights were spent creating our website, www.qcexclusive.com.
 Tanks and tanks of gas burned while we drove around searching for business owners that believed in what we were doing.
-Months passed as we conceived, strategized, planned, and finally, today, are executing our inaugural issue of Charlotte’s truest lifestyle publication.
+Months passed as we conceived, strategized, and planned, Finally, today, we are executing our inaugural issue of Charlotte’s truest lifestyle publication.
 From start to finish, 15 hard months have passed.

 In the pages of this first issue you will find stories of reinvention and innovation, written and photographed with style and soul, by contributors who started off as complete strangers to us but now are close friends.
 Read it cover to cover so you don’t miss the compelling interview with William Wilson, eleven signature dishes sure to make your mouth water, an introduction to the world of moonshine, or any of the other stories in between.
 We sincerely hope you enjoy it.

-FIVE YEARS LATER – AN EXCERPT FROM THE PUBLISHERS’ NOTE ABOUT THE REBRAND OF QC EXCLUSIVE – ISSUE NO.1, JANUARY 2016
+FIVE YEARS LATER: AN EXCERPT FROM THE PUBLISHERS’ NOTE ABOUT THE REBRAND OF QC EXCLUSIVE

 Does time speed up as we age?
-2015 was an absolute whirlwind year for us.
-It was filled with a lot of challenge, change and a hell-of-a-lot of growing up, both personally and professionally.
-As a company, we finally outgrew the cost-conscious and stress-free home office and transitioned into a bonafide office space complete with all the bells and whistles – monthly rent, utilities, etc. Change is never easy and can be downright uncomfortable at times but it’s inevitable and it’s necessary for growth.
-Sure the days of rolling out of bed, going into the “office” and answering emails or phone calls in our pajamas are long gone, but on the flipside, our team now has an amazing space that we’re proud to show off, a place that is truly representative of the QC brand and what it stands for.
+2015 was an absolute whirlwind of a year for us.
+It was filled with a lot of challenge, change, and a hell-of-a-lot of growing up, both personally and professionally.
+As a company, we finally outgrew the cost-conscious and stress-free home office and transitioned into a bonafide office space complete with all the bells and whistles—monthly rent, utilities, etc. Change is never easy and can be downright uncomfortable at times, but it’s inevitable and it’s necessary for growth.
+Sure, the days of rolling out of bed, going into the “office” and answering emails or phone calls in our pajamas are long gone, but on the flip side, our team now has an amazing space that we’re proud to show off, a place that is truly representative of the QC brand and what it stands for.